trampgeek/moodle-qtype_coderunner/README.md

 basic ones (per-test-template, grader, result-table column sectors etc) and "advanced" ones.
 The latter include the language, sandbox, timeout, memory limit and the "make this question a prototype" feature.
-Also in there is the combinator template, which is now editable.
+The combinator template is also considered to be an advanced feature.
 By default, when you edit the per-test-template the combinator is disabled; you must explicitly re-enable it (and edit it) if you need it.
 The JavaScript alerts that tell you this are a tad annoying but I'm leaving them in so no one can accuse me of not warning them.

 Managing prototype questions is a little problematic - there's no way to find all the children of a prototype.
-If you try to delete a prototype that as children an exception will be thrown; this maintains the data integrity but may or may not generate an even vaguely useful error message.
-It certainly won't tell you which questions are inheriting from it.
-I can't find a cleaner way to manage this; just don't do it.
+If you try to delete a prototype that has children an exception will be thrown; this maintains the data integrity but it doesn't tell you which questions are inheriting from it.
+You have to hunt them down and kill them manually before you can delete the prototype.
+[Or, you can use a suitable SQL query on the database tables, but that's outside the scope of this document.]

-One major warning: if you define your own question type, then use it with lots of other questions, you'd better make sure when you export your question bank that you include the prototype, or all its children will die on being imported anywhere else!
+One major warning: if you define your own question type you'd better make sure when you export your question bank that you include the prototype, or all of its children will die on being imported anywhere else!

 ##How programming quizzes should work